What is Costello syndrome?

 Generalised hyperpigmentation of skin is seen in a third of the affected individuals; acanthosis nigricans is reported in a third with velvety plaques of on the neck and flexural areas and sometimes on posterior earlobes, these can be verrucous in older individuals.

 Oral examination for gingival hypertrophy and mucocutaneous lip papules is important, as these are distinct features of Costello syndrome.

-Over half of individuals with Costello syndrome do not like sun exposure or were extremely photosensitive, and three-quarters of affected individuals report heat intolerance.
+Over half of individuals with Costello syndrome do not like sun exposure or are extremely photosensitive, and three-quarters of affected individuals report heat intolerance.

-Prenatal diagnosis is suspected from the perinatal phenotypic features; antenatal confirmative HRAS gene mutation testing has been reported.
+Prenatal diagnosis is suspected from the phenotypic features; antenatal confirmative HRAS mutation testing has been reported.

 Postnatal diagnosis is confirmed by identifying the HRAS mutations.
 Over 80% of affected individuals have mutations affecting the p.Gly12Ser residue, less commonly p.Gly12A.
 Rare mutations associated with either a mild or severe phenotype have been described.

 Routine chromosomal microarray and karyotype may be non-diagnostic [1–13].

 Overgrowth syndromes such as Beckwith-Weideman syndrome and Simpson-Golabi-Behmel syndrome with macrosomia and hypoglycemia may be confused with Costello syndrome in the neonatal period.